 - Sender checks:

-- SPF Sender Policy Framework: SPF is a common technology that allows the sender to indicate which IPs are allowed to deliver the email from the sender domain.
-This check can be disabled by ticking the box, however it is recommended to make it enabled to block spam.
+.
+SPF is a common technology that allows the sender to indicate which IPs are allowed to deliver the email from the sender’s domain name.
+This check can be disabled by ticking the box; however, we recommend to enable it to block spam.

-With the help of this menu you can specify which emails should be blocked based on the extensions of the files attached to the email.
-Current list of blocked extensions
+With the help of this menu, you can specify which emails should be blocked based on the file extensions attached to the email.
+The Current list of blocked extensions

 To allow receiving extensions from the blocked extension list, select the extension and click the Remove Selected button.